KorbinDick/SDR-Capstone/README.md

 ```

-After the samples are in Q31 format
+After the samples are in Q31 format, a 64 tap low pass filter (LPF) is applied through convolution.
+The filter taps can be found in the

 ## How Data Looks at the DAC (Tx)